Configuration

 -p, --project string A name for the project or scan session.

 -z, --timezone string Set the time zone to a region in which the timestamps of files are to be translated.
-If this flag is not set, the local time zone is used.
-Example: Europe/Berlin

 -V, --verbose Print messages also to the terminal (stdout).

--v, --version Show version and build
+-v, --version Show version and build.

 More detailed configuration